Riskified/dynamic-environment/README.md

 minikube start --kubernetes-version v1.26.3 --memory 8g --cpus 4
 ```

-For the rest of the command make sure you're _kubectl_ is operating on the minikube context:
+For the rest of the command make sure your _kubectl_ is operating on the minikube context:

 ```shell
 kubectx -c # should return 'minikube'